Using Your Body to Keep Your Spirit Healthy

 That, coupled with the generally hectic lifestyle most of us are forced to accommodate to if we want to progress in our careers, has begun to leave some serious consequences concerning the health of both our bodies and our spirits.

-You probably already knew that this one was going to be on the list, therefore it’s the perfect place to start.
+You probably already knew that this one was going to be on the list.
+Therefore it’s the perfect place to start.
 A lot of fitness enthusiasts talk about diet and nutrition as being a very important step in losing weight and gaining muscle, but this is often on a very superficial level.
 Why?
 Because the goal is pretty superficial, as well.
-Realistically, most people just want to look good on the outside, and will take as many shortcuts as possible in order to achieve just that.
+Realistically, most people just want to look good on the outside and will take as many shortcuts as possible to achieve just that.

 A recent Harvard study showed that more than half of American children are constantly dehydrated due to continuously substituting water for sweetened soft drinks, or even worse, energy drinks.
 Symptoms of dehydration can be numerous, some of them being fatigue, dizziness, mood swings, and even bad breath.
 And it can all be avoided simply be taking a few sips of water every hour.
 I guarantee that you’ll feel a lot better after a few days of such a practice, so make sure to incorporate it into your everyday routine.

 Physical Activity & the Great Outdoors

 Finally, the last cornerstone in the road to healing your body and spirit is to be aware of your body’s daily needs for exercise and being outside.
 Realistically, our current lifestyle of being cooped up in an office half a day, and sitting in front of a TV set the other half is very unnatural from an evolutionary perspective.

 It’s been less than 100 years since humans first started living like this, and before that homes were nothing more than a shelter for most people, to protect them from the elements when they’re not working in a field or hunting for game.